openvinotoolkit/openvino/docs/notebooks/dynamicrafter-animating-images-with-output.rst

 .. parsed-literal::

-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/utils/image.py:226: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/utils/image.py:226: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if input.numel() == 0:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:573: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:573: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if size == input_size:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:579: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:579: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! antialias = antialias and (max(factors) > 1) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:581: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+This means that the trace might not generalize to other inputs! antialias = antialias and (max(factors) > 1) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:581: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if antialias:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:584: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:584: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! sigmas = (max((factors[0] - 1.0) / 2.0, 0.001), max((factors[1] - 1.0) / 2.0, 0.001)) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:589: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+This means that the trace might not generalize to other inputs! sigmas = (max((factors[0] - 1.0) / 2.0, 0.001), max((factors[1] - 1.0) / 2.0, 0.001)) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:589: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! ks = int(max(2.0 * 2 * sigmas[0], 3)), int(max(2.0 * 2 * sigmas[1], 3)) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:589: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
+This means that the trace might not generalize to other inputs! ks = int(max(2.0 * 2 * sigmas[0], 3)), int(max(2.0 * 2 * sigmas[1], 3)) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/geometry/transform/affwarp.py:589: TracerWarning: Converting a tensor to a Python integer might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
-This means that the trace might not generalize to other inputs! ks = int(max(2.0 * 2 * sigmas[0], 3)), int(max(2.0 * 2 * sigmas[1], 3)) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/filters/gaussian.py:55: TracerWarning: torch.tensor results are registered as constants in the trace.
+This means that the trace might not generalize to other inputs! ks = int(max(2.0 * 2 * sigmas[0], 3)), int(max(2.0 * 2 * sigmas[1], 3)) /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/filters/gaussian.py:55: TracerWarning: torch.tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
 In any other case, this might cause the trace to be incorrect. sigma = tensor([sigma], device=input.device, dtype=input.dtype)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/filters/gaussian.py:55: TracerWarning: Converting a tensor to a Python float might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/filters/gaussian.py:55: TracerWarning: Converting a tensor to a Python float might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! sigma = tensor([sigma], device=input.device, dtype=input.dtype)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/core/check.py:78: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/core/check.py:78: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if x_shape_to_check[i] != dim:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/filters/kernels.py:92: TracerWarning: torch.tensor results are registered as constants in the trace.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/filters/kernels.py:92: TracerWarning: torch.tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
 In any other case, this might cause the trace to be incorrect. mean = tensor([[mean]], device=sigma.device, dtype=sigma.dtype)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:101: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:101: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if len(mean.shape) == 0 or mean.shape[0] == 1:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:103: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:103: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if len(std.shape) == 0 or std.shape[0] == 1:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:107: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:107: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if mean.shape and mean.shape[0] != 1:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:108: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if mean.shape[0] != data.shape[1] and mean.shape[:2] != data.shape[:2]:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:112: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:112: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if std.shape and std.shape[0] != 1:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:113: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:113: TracerWarning: Converting a tensor to a Python boolean might cause the trace to be incorrect.
 We can't record the data flow of Python values, so this value will be treated as a constant in the future.
 This means that the trace might not generalize to other inputs! if std.shape[0] != data.shape[1] and std.shape[:2] != data.shape[:2]:
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:116: TracerWarning: torch.as_tensor results are registered as constants in the trace.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:116: TracerWarning: torch.as_tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
 In any other case, this might cause the trace to be incorrect. mean = torch.as_tensor(mean, device=data.device, dtype=data.dtype)
-    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/790/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:117: TracerWarning: torch.as_tensor results are registered as constants in the trace.
+    /opt/home/k8sworker/ci-ai/cibuilds/jobs/ov-notebook/jobs/OVNotebookOps/builds/801/archive/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/kornia/enhance/normalize.py:117: TracerWarning: torch.as_tensor results are registered as constants in the trace.
 You can safely ignore this warning if you use this function to create tensors out of constant variables that would be the same every time you call this function.
 In any other case, this might cause the trace to be incorrect. std = torch.as_tensor(std, device=data.device, dtype=data.dtype)

 Convert AE encoder
 ~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3